aquillen/Qperio/README.md

 Relevant for this paper:  https://arxiv.org/abs/2412.14926 on the topic of chaos excited at a separatrix.

-Qcomp.ipynb, Q11perio.ipynb, Q.ipynb are used to make figures for this
+Qcomp01.ipynb, Qperio11.ipynb, Qergodic.ipynb are used to make figures for this